Michael Redmond Teaching Week

 Strong Player's Weekend

-On March 31 and April 1 (Easter Sunday/Monday) there will be a "Strong Players Weekend" in Cambridge.
-Entry is limited to 20, and selection has been based on current position in the EGF ranking list.
-Please note that British Summer Time starts on Sunday 31st, so the clocks will go forward on Saturday night.
-Those selected have already received an invitation: if you think you have been left out please let Toby Manning know immediately via treasurer AT britgo.org
+On 31st March and 1st April (Easter Sunday/Monday) there was a "Strong Players Weekend" in Cambridge.
+Entry was limited to 20, and selection was based on current position in the EGF ranking list.

 This venue is the “Doubletree by Hilton” in Granta Place, Mill Lane, Cambridge CB2 1RT.
 This used to be the Garden House Hotel.